FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (d) - Central Authorities

-The Central Authority pursuant to Article 49(1) of the Regulation is:
+The Central Authority as referred to in Article 49(1) of the Regulation is:

 P.O.
 Box 57